pforret/blog.splashing/_topic/profession/lawyer.md

 ---
 # Profession: lawyer

-A lawyer or attorney is a person who practices law, as an advocate, attorney at law, barrister, barrister-at-law, bar-at-law, canonist, canon lawyer, civil law notary, counsel, counselor, solicitor, legal executive, or public servant preparing, interpreting and applying the law, but not as a paralegal or charter executive secretary.
-Working as a lawyer involves the practical application of abstract legal theories and knowledge to solve specific individualized problems, or to advance the interests of those who hire lawyers to perform legal services.
+A lawyer is a person who practices law.
+The role of a lawyer varies greatly across different legal jurisdictions.
+A lawyer can be classified as an advocate, attorney, barrister, canon lawyer, civil law notary,  counsel, counselor, solicitor, legal executive, or public servant — with each role having different  functions and privileges.
+Working as a lawyer generally involves the practical application of abstract legal theories and  knowledge to solve specific problems.
+Some lawyers also work primarily in advancing the interests of the law and legal profession.
-The role of the lawyer varies greatly across different legal jurisdictions.

 ## Unsplash photos